microsoft/azure-pipelines-tasks/Tasks/ANT/README.md

 ####JUnit Test Results
 Use the next three options to manage your JUnit test results in VSTS

-- **Publish to VSTS/TFS :** Select this option to publish JUnit Test results produced by the Gradle build to Visual Studio Team Services/TFS.
+- **Publish to VSTS/TFS :** Select this option to publish JUnit Test results produced by the Ant build to Visual Studio Team Services/TFS.
 Each test result file matching `Test Results Files` will be published as a test run in VSTS.

 - **Test Results Files :** This option wil appear if you select the above option.
 Here, provide Test results files path.
 Wildcards can be used.
 For example, `**/TEST-*.xml` for all xml files whose name starts with `TEST-."`